 Do the trains have Wi-Fi?

 Increasingly more and more trains in Portugal have wi-fi, especially the Alpha-Pendular routes, and sometimes it even works (but usually it’s very slow).

 Unfortunately, although some trains do have working wi-fi, it’s not a given which means you can’t rely on it if you want to work.
-3G and mobile internet connections are also pretty unreliable on the train, particularly when you’re going through more rural parts of the country, and the trains are also quite jiggly which can make you feel sick if you’re staring at a laptop screen.
+Mobile internet connections are also pretty unreliable on the train, particularly when you’re going through more rural parts of the country, and the trains are also quite jiggly which can make you feel sick if you’re staring at a laptop screen.
 It’s fine for watching a movie, but not great for trying to work.